VHellendoorn/Code-LMs/README.md

 I occasionally train and publicly release large neural language models on programs.
 Here, I describe how to use these.

 ## 2.7B Model of Assorted Languages
-This is a 32 layer, 2,560 dimensional Transformer model trained for 100K steps on a [large corpus](#data-characteristics) of code from across 11 programming languages using the [GPT-neox](https://github.com/EleutherAI/gpt-neox) toolkit.
+This is a 32 layer, 2,560 dimensional Transformer model on a [large corpus](#data-characteristics) of code from across 11 programming languages, trained for 100K steps using the [GPT-neox](https://github.com/EleutherAI/gpt-neox) toolkit.

 ### Availability & Usage
-**Via DockerHub (recommended):** A public image containing a slightly modified version of the [gpt-neox repository](https://github.com/EleutherAI/gpt-neox) with the final checkpoint has been [pushed to DockerHub](https://hub.docker.com/repository/docker/vhellendoorn/neox-2-7b-code).
+**Via DockerHub (recommended):** A public image containing a slightly modified version of the [gpt-neox repository](https://github.com/EleutherAI/gpt-neox) containing the final model checkpoint has been [pushed to DockerHub](https://hub.docker.com/repository/docker/vhellendoorn/neox-2-7b-code).
 The image size is 15GB and the model will require 6GB of GPU memory to run (running on CPU is neither tested nor recommended).
 Acquire and run it with the following commands (substituting another GPU device index if needed):
 ```
 nvidia-docker run --rm -it -e NVIDIA_VISIBLE_DEVICES=0 --shm-size=1g --ulimit memlock=-1 vhellendoorn/neox-2-7b-code:trained100K
 cd /gpt-neox